bertbaron/docker-ansible/README.md

 docker run --rm -v /usr/local/bin:/workdir bertbaron/ansible setup
 ```

-This will create wrapper scripts for the ansible commands in /usr/local/bin.
+This will create wrapper scripts for the ansible commands in /usr/local/bin<sup>1</sup>.

 The scripts run ansible as usual, mounting the current working directory to ```/workdir``` and the ```~/.ssh```
 directory to ```/home/user/.ssh```.

+<sup>1</sup> You can use any other folder (i.e. $HOME/bin), just make sure the folder is in your path

 ### Usage